dladd/pyFormex/sphinx/tutorial.rst

   easy language to learn, and if you are interested in reading more about it, there are good tutorials and beginner's guides available on the Python website (http://www.python.org/doc).
-However, if you're only using Python to write |pyformex| scripts, the tutorial you're reading right now should be enough.
+However, if you're only using Python to write pyFormex scripts, the tutorial you're reading right now should be enough.